bazelruby/rules_ruby/README.md

         <p>
           List of glob patterns per gem to be additionally loaded from the library.
           Keys are the names of the gems which require some file/directory paths not listed in the <code>require_paths</code> attribute of the gemspecs to be also added to <code>$LOAD_PATH</code> at runtime.
-          Values are lists of blob path patterns.
-The path blob patterns are relative to the root directory of the gems.
+          Values are lists of blob path patterns, which are relative to the root directories of the gems.
         </p>
       </td>
     </tr>